jesperstroem/CSDP/README.md

 "hdf5_base_path" is the root path to your preprocessed HDF5 files from the common datastore. train/val/test-sets is a list of datasets in the root path, that you want to use in the dataloading.
 It should be the name of the file without the hdf5 extension.
 "data_split_path" is a json file containing the configuration of train/validation/test subjects.
 Look in the csdp_pipeline/splits if you want examples.
-If you leave it as "None", a random split will be made for you.
+If you leave it as "None", all subjects will be used from the listed datasets.
+If you specify the parameter "create_random_split" as True, then a random split json file will be created and used.

 ```python